 Being a small growing species, it is also suited to growing in containers.

-In most soils, little to no fertiliser will be required.
+As with many Grevillea species, in most soils, little to no fertiliser will be required.
 In very poor soils, try adding some well rotted compost before planting and then mulch lightly around the plant.
-A little native plant fertiliser in spring cn be beneficial.
+A little native plant fertiliser in spring can be beneficial.

 - Botanical Name – Grevillea lavandulacea – The Lavender Grevillea